m3zh/philo/README.md

 | pthread_mutex_unlock() | sem_post() |
 | pthread_mutex_destroy() | sem_close() + sem_unlink() |

-You create semaphores with sem_open(), specifiying the number of semaphores needed as last params.
+Semaphores are created with sem_open(), specifiying the number of semaphores needed as last params.
 In the case of philo:
 `p->fork = sem_open("/fork", O_CREAT, 0660, p->num); // p->num is the number of forks`